SciML/DifferentialEquations.jl/docs/src/tutorials/femStochastic.md

 ## Finite Element Stochastic Poisson Equation

-We can solve the same PDE as in the Poisson Tutorial execept as the stochastic PDE, -Δu=f+gdW, with additive space-time white noise by specifying the problem as:
+We can solve the same PDE as in the Poisson Tutorial except as the stochastic PDE, ``-Δu=f+gdW``, with additive space-time white noise by specifying the problem as:

 ```julia
 "Example problem with deterministic solution: u(x,y,t)= sin(2π.*x).*cos(2π.*y)/(8π*π)"